Conference highlights and thanks for attending!¶

-The Write the Docs team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our 1st online conference such a success.
-We’re happy to share some of the highlights with you.
+Our team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our conference such a success.
+We appreciate everyone who makes the conference possible: speakers, sponsors, organizers, and attendees alike!

 Code of Conduct transparency report¶